 Baking the bread:

 and cover with a clean kitchen towel and set it aside to rest for 30 minutes while you heat up the oven.
 Heat the oven to 450, place empty dutch oven with cover in the oven 30 minutes before baking.
-After 30 minutes carefully remove dutch oven from the oven and remove the lid, uncover the dough and carefully transfer to dutch oven with parchment paper beneath, cover, and bake for 30 minutes.
+After 30 minutes carefully remove the dutch oven from the oven and remove the lid.
+This is when you would sprinkle the cornmeal on the bottom of the dutch oven if you had it.
+Uncover the dough and carefully transfer to dutch oven with parchment paper beneath, cover, and bake for 30 minutes.

-After 30 minutes your bread should look like this, remove the bread and parchment paper (careful it’s hot) and place bread back in the dutch oven without the parchment paper, and bake uncovered for about 10 more minutes until the crust is a beautiful golden brown.
+After 30 minutes remove the lid (careful it’s hot), bake uncovered for about 10 more minutes until the crust is a beautiful golden brown like the picture below.

 The Finished Product:

 When it comes out of the oven it is gorgeous and crusty and smells so good.
 Let it cool slightly before you slice it, I’ve tried slicing it right out the oven and I just end up mangling it and burning my hands so wait a bit before you slice it.
 This bread goes with anything, soups, stew, spaghetti, I even toast it in the morning and put butter and honey or peanut butter and jelly on it.
 If you happen to have leftovers (which I highly doubt) just put it in a resealable bag, make sure to use it up within a few days.
 If you want that pretty design in the picture above you can use a Proofing Basket.

 If you are looking for flour, you can try any of these all purpose unbleached flour.
 I’ve been getting the large bags because I’m baking so much, it’s nice to have them on hand.